act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 The `type` attribute is used correctly according to the intended purpose of `input` elements.
 If an incorrect `type` attribute is used for `input` elements, this rule may fail elements that satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].
 For example if an `input` element has a `type` of `number`, but is expecting an e-mail address.

 The `aria-disabled` state is used on `input` elements which are not part of [sequential focus navigation][] and are not otherwise [operable](https://www.w3.org/TR/wai-aria-1.2/#dfn-operable).
-It means that this rule may fail elements which satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].
+If this is not the case, this rule may be inapplicable on elements that are still [operable](https://www.w3.org/TR/wai-aria-1.2/#dfn-operable) and require a valid `autocomplete` attribute to satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].

 ## Accessibility Support